History of the Baltimore Orioles: 2020 season

 Despite having a shortened 60-game season, the Orioles were contenders for a playoff spot and at one point they were 20–21 before fading to a 25–35 record, still the best Orioles team since 2017.

 2021 season

-In 2021, Trey Mancini returned from colon cancer and was named the AL Comeback Player of the Year, and Cedric Mullins became the second player in franchise history to join the 30–30 club.
-Nevertheless, the Orioles fell to 52–110, tying with the Arizona Diamondbacks for the worst record in MLB.
+In 2021, Trey Mancini returned from colon cancer and was named the AL Comeback Player of the Year.
+Cedric Mullins became the second player in franchise history to join the 30–30 club.
+Nevertheless, the Orioles fell to 52–110, tying with the Arizona Diamondbacks for the worst record in the major leagues.

 2022 season

 In 2022, the Orioles had their first winning season since 2016, finishing fourth in the AL East with an 83–79 record.
 They became the first team since the 1899 St. Louis Perfectos to lose 110 games in one season and post a winning record in the next.

+On June 9, 2022, Louis Angelos sued his brother, Orioles chairman and CEO John P. Angelos, and mother Georgia Angelos in Baltimore County Circuit Court.
+Louis Angelos claims that their father intended for the brothers and their mother to share control of the team.
+The lawsuit states the elder Angelos collapsed in 2017 due to heart problems and established a trust with his wife and sons as co-trustees.
+Louis Angelos is seeking to have his brother and mother removed as co-trustees of the trust that controls the Orioles and removed as co-agents of Peter Angelos' power of attorney.

+The suit claims Georgia Angelos wants to sell the team and an advisor attempted to negotiate a sale in 2020 but John Angelos vetoed a potential deal.
+The suit claims Angelos unilaterally fired long-time employees loyal to his father, including former center fielder Brady Anderson, the longtime special assistant to the executive vice president for baseball operations.
+The suit claims John Angelos transferred tens of millions of dollars' worth of property out of his father's law firm and into a limited liability company controlled by his personal attorney.

+In separate statements released by the team, Georgia and John Angelos refuted the claims.

+In the event of any sale, Major League Baseball has reportedly encouraged Cal Ripken Jr to be part of any incoming ownership group that may take control of the team.